CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/max/0/default.jpg`
 - Example value for object in project: `/objects/demo_002.pdf`
 - Example value for YouTube object: `https://youtu.be/CVXQ3X6Q8oU`

-{:.alert .alert-blue }
-If the objects are included within the project repository use the relative path starting with `/` from the root of the folder.
-For example, if some images are in the repository's "objects" folder, use `/objects/example_object.jpg`.
-The relative path will be converted into a full URL during build.
-Do not include the `baseurl` value that you set in "_config.yml", since this will be added by the template.

-{:.alert .alert-red }
-**URLs to external media should always be secure HTTPS links.**
-Media at HTTP links are likely to be blocked by browser security defaults as [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), meaning HTTP "image_small" and "image_thumb" images will not appear in your site's pages.
-For example, `https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg` will work, but `http://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg` will be blocked.

 ### image_small: